alexfrieden/biostats_r_code/Week6_Notes.md

 It turned out a German Physician Wilhelm Weinberg had come up with the same thing.

-Thus this equation that was known as Hardy's law was now Hard Weinberg
+Thus this equation that was known as Hardy's law was now Hardy Weinberg